 The owner or operator seeking a Title V Operating Permit shall submit an application package containing the following data:

-1) Form ARD-1 General Information for All Permit Applications (Please see Instructions for Form ARD-1 );
+1) Form ARD-1 General Information for All Permit Applications;

 2) Complete application form(s) for each significant source or device (Forms ARD-2 through ARD 6).

 3) A statement signed by the responsible official which states “I certify that the applicant, or the owner or operator the applicant represents, has the right, title, or interest in all of the property that is proposed for development or use because the owner or operator owns, leases, or has binding options to purchase all of the property proposed for development or use.”